amwLEE/amwLEE/README.md

 # Hello world, I am Amanda! :wave:
-A special README file about a special math girl.
+A special README file about a budding software engineer.

 ## About me 👩‍🎓
 Amanda is my name, and Python is my game: